gbozee/django-simple-social-login/README.md

 `data`: this is a dict consisting of `email, first_name` and `last_name`

+`after_creating_google_user`: A signals to implement any logic after the user has been logged in.
+Data include `request`

 An example project is provided in the `example` folder for testing.
 Ensure you populate the required environmental variables listed in the `settings.py` of the project

 ## Todo